JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

     --global-firewall-policy
 ```

-Before creating the rules lets try to ping the VM and see if the ICMP traffics are reaching
+Before creating the rules lets try to ping the VM and see if the ICMP traffic reaches the VM.

+Get the external IP of the VM:
 ```bash
 VM1_IP=$(gcloud compute instances describe test-vm --format='get(networkInterfaces[0].accessConfigs[0].natIP)' --zone=us-central1-c)
 ```

-Lets try to ping with external IP
+Lets try to ping the VM with its external IP

 ```
  ping -c3 -W 10 $VM1_IP